What’s Your Question?

-- SafetyWing – Ideal for long-term travellers and digital nomads who prefer their flexible monthly subscription plans.
+- SafetyWing – Designed for long-term travellers and digital nomads who tend to prefer their flexible monthly subscription plans.

-- World Nomads – Perfect for adventurous travellers thanks to their variety of activity add-ons.
+- World Nomads – A common go-to for adventurous travellers thanks to their variety of activity add-ons.

-- True Traveller – Great value for money option that’s easy to customise depending on your travel style.
+- True Traveller – An option that’s very popular with its fans, who say it’s good value-for-money and easy to customise according to your travel style.

 🏥 Can I get travel insurance for a pre-existing medical condition?

 Yes, you can get travel insurance that covers a pre-existing medical condition.
 Some ‘normal’ backpacker insurance companies will be able to cover you but you’ll need to talk to them about your condition – assume this will raise the price significantly and don’t expect the cover to be as comprehensive.
-The other option is to use an insurance company that specialises in pre-existing medical conditions.
-Staysure are our favourite!
+The other option is to use an insurance company that specialises in pre-existing medical conditions, for example, Staysure.

 💉 What vaccinations do I need for Southeast Asia?